SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_page_config.md

 1. Click the pencil icon to configure the components on the page.
 See [Configuring components](xref:Configuring_components) and [Changing dashboard settings](xref:Changing_dashboard_settings).
 For a list of the available components, refer to [Available visualizations](xref:Available_visualizations).

 1. If one or more actions should be triggered when the page is loaded, in the page configuration pane, open the *Events* section and click the configuration button next to *On page load*.
 Then configure the action(s) that should be triggered.
-See [Configuring low-code app events](xref:LowCodeApps_event_config)
+See [Configuring low-code app events](xref:LowCodeApps_event_config).

 1. If you want to hide the page from the sidebar: